 My Spiciness Ranking

-BUT … I’m now on book three, and the spice level has officially crept up near jalapeño.
+BUT … by book three, the spice level creeps up near jalapeΓ±o.
 So patience is rewarded!

 The Plot in a Sparkly Nutshell